 4- Pour the sauce back into the skillet/dutch oven, then stir in the cooked pasta.
 Sprinkle the entire dish with breadcrumbs (I used gluten free), then use your Bernzomatic TS8000 torch to char the breadcrumbs for about 10 seconds, which adds even more flavor to the dish.
 The best part is that there's no baking involved, so after this step, the mac and cheese is done and ready to eat!

 - Boil/soak the cashews: This step can be done ahead of time!
 Simply pour the cashews into a bowl, fill it with water so that the cashews are completely covered, then place the bowl in the refrigerator for at least 4 hours.
 If you're in a hurry, go the boil route and boil the cashews for 15 minutes instead.

-- Adjust the spice to your liking: The recipe calls for 1/4 tsp smoked paprika, which adds a bit of a kick, but if you want to increase the spiciness, add an additional 1/4 tsp, and then sprinkle the whole thing with your favorite hot sauce before serving.
+- Adjust the spice to your liking: The recipe calls for 1/4 teaspoon smoked paprika, which adds a bit of a kick, but if you want to increase the spiciness, add an additional 1/4 teaspoon, and then sprinkle the whole thing with your favorite hot sauce before serving.

 Can I omit the nutritional yeast?

 No!
 The nutritional yeast is a must because it's what gives the sauce the "cheesy" flavor.